-B. Works effectively within a team
+- B. Works effectively within a team - PGY-1 residents will:

-- a) appreciate roles of a variety of health care providers, including, but not limited to, consultants, therapists, nurses, home care workers, pharmacists, and social workers; - b) work effectively as a member within the interprofessional team to ensure safe patient care; and - c) consider alternative solutions provided by other teammates.
+a) appreciate roles of a variety of health care providers, including, but not limited to, consultants, therapists, nurses, home care workers, pharmacists, and social workers; b) work effectively as a member within the interprofessional team to ensure safe patient care; and c) consider alternative solutions provided by other teammates.